snark87/vibe-coding-experiment/docs/high_level_architecture.md

-# Quantum Circuit Editor - High-Level Architecture
+# Quantum Circuit Editor - High-Level Architecture (Updated)

 ## 1. Introduction

 This document outlines the high-level architecture for the Quantum Circuit Editor MVP, an educational tool for students and quantum computing enthusiasts with little to no prior quantum computing or programming experience.
 The architecture described here is designed to fulfill the functional requirements specified in the MVP documentation while providing a foundation that can scale for future enhancements.

+This is an updated version that addresses the review feedback from the architecture review document.

 ## 2. Key Use Cases